-Office of Legislative Services Estimate

-Fiscal Impact FY 2020 and Thereafter

-State Revenue Loss Indeterminate

-State Revenue Shift Indeterminate

-- The Office of Legislative Services (OLS) estimates that the bill will result in indeterminate decreases in State revenues, some temporary in nature and some permanent, and a shift in the timing of when certain revenues are received into future fiscal years.
+The OLS estimates that the bill will result in indeterminate decreases in State revenues, some temporary in nature and some permanent, and a shift in the timing of when certain revenues are received into future fiscal years.
 The OLS cannot quantify all aspects of the bill due to uncertainties surrounding when casino licensees will satisfy certain requirements set forth in the bill and when the Governor's Executive Order No. 103 of 2020, which declared a Public Health Emergency and State of Emergency related to the COVID-19 pandemic, will conclude.

-- For the parts of the bill that the OLS can quantify, mostly related to slot machine, parking, hotel, and tourism fees, the OLS estimates that State revenues could potentially decline by as much as \$66.2 million through FY 2022 compared to pre-pandemic levels.
-Revenues will be further diminished by a considerable amount because of the bill's provisions that provide a
+For the parts of the bill that the OLS can quantify, mostly related to hotel fees, the OLS estimates that revenues could decline by as much as \$3.2 million through FY 2022.
+Revenues will be further diminished by a considerable amount because of the bill's provisions that provide a temporary alternative calculation for casino licensees' tax liabilities and a permanent enhanced deduction for promotional gaming credits.
+The \$100 million in federal funding appropriated by the bill does not have a direct fiscal impact on the State's finances.